influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.24/kafka/v1beta2/kafka.md

 withGcLoggingEnabled(gcLoggingEnabled)
 ```

-Specifies whether the Garbage Collection logging is enabled.
-The default is false.
+"Specifies whether the Garbage Collection logging is enabled.
+The default is false."

 ### fn spec.cruiseControl.jvmOptions.withJavaSystemProperties